chromaui/chromatic-docs/collaborators.md

 ![Settings page collaborators](img/collaborators-organization.png)

+#### Email

+Email and password accounts don't have the concept of organization-level collaborators.
+If you want other teammates to access an account, you'll need to sync the account with a [Git provider](#organization-collaborators) or share login credentials (for example, via a password manager).

+However, projects _within_ an organization do support [project-level collaborators](#project-collaborators).

+#### Single Sign-On (SSO)

+Single Sign-On (SSO) is available to enterprise customers.
+Chromatic syncs access permissions with your SSO provider.
+At the organization-level, contact us via in-app chat or email to manage collaborators.

+When you add or remove collaborators in your SSO provider, that access will be reflected in Chromatic automatically.

 ### Billing and usage

 Collaborate on billing, usage, and permissions by syncing your organization with GitHub, Bitbucket, or GitLab.

-Email and password accounts don't have the concept of organization-level collaborators.
-If you want other teammates to access an account, you'll need to sync the account with a [Git provider](#organization-collaborators) or share login credentials (for example, via a password manager).
+For email and password accounts, only the account owner can login to access billing information.
+For SSO accounts, contact your company's SSO administrator to manage billing.

 ## Project collaborators

+#### OAuth

 Chromatic syncs access permissions with your GitHub, Bitbucket, or GitLab repository.
 Users who have access to your code will also have access to your project.